JDMusc/Online-Bullying-Image-Classification/README.md

 "resnet-local" shows the development for our final model, but not the countless runs of trial and error.

 We wrote a modified version of the [ResNet class that comes with PyTorch](https://github.com/pytorch/vision/blob/master/torchvision/models/resnet.py).
+The Residual Net code file is _localResnet.py_.

 Copyright Disclaimer: significant chunks of the code are based on [PyTorch's tutorials](https://pytorch.org/tutorials/).